 Unlike other vaccines, mRNA does not use an inactive form of the virus to cause your body to react and learn to defend itself.
 Instead, mRNA delivers instructions to your body to tell it how to protect itself against the virus.

-Two COVID-19 vaccines approved in the U.S. require two shots in total.
-The second shot, sometimes called a booster shot, should be given three or four weeks after the first one.
-Importantly, you cannot get COVID-19 from being vaccinated.
+The Pfizer and Moderna vaccines require two shots in total.
+The second shot should be given three or four weeks after the first one.

 People at increased risk of severe illness from COVID-19 include people with existing: